-There are currently no economic factors that are expected to change the outlook of the revenues or expenses for the City in the next year.
-In addition, no significant rate changes or large budget changes are anticipated.
+There are currently no economic factors that are expected to change the outlook of the revenues or expenses for the City in the next year, except for the funds awarded to the City from the American Rescue Plan Act as disclosed in Note B - Subsequent Events to the financial statements.
+In addition, no significant tax rate changes or large budget changes are anticipated.

-A summary for the 2020 fiscal year budgeted expenses are as follows:
+A summary for the 2022 fiscal year budgeted expenses are as follows: